 Authentic holds off Tiz the Law to win Kentucky Derby

-LOUISVILLE, Ky. — Authentic set the pace most of the way to win a Kentucky Derby unlike any other, kicking away from heavy favorite Tiz the Law in the stretch and giving Bob Baffert a record-tying sixth Derby victory on Saturday after the trainer’s other entry was a late scratch.

-Authentic won by 1 1/4 lengths without the usual crowd of 150,000 on hand at Churchill Downs because of the coronavirus pandemic.
+Authentic kicked away from heavy favorite Tiz the Law in the stretch on Saturday, winning the 146th Derby by 1 1/4 lengths without the usual crowd of 150,000 on hand at Churchill Downs for the first time because of the coronavirus pandemic.
 The bay colt ran 1 1/4 miles in 2:00.61 under John Velazquez, who won his third Derby.
 Authentic paid $18.80 to win.

 “I’ve had some great Derby rides, but what that guy did,” Baffert said, gesturing toward Velazquez, who stood socially distanced in the infield winner’s circle.
 “Johnny V. gave him an incredible ride.”